 If You Go

 The Truman Little White House is located at 111 Front Street, Key West, Florida 33040.
 Tours are available daily from 9 am to 4:30 pm and run every 15-20 minutes.
-They last 45 minutes to one hour and cost $15 for adults, $4.50 for youth ages 5-12, $13 for seniors and free for children under 5 and locals with ID.
+They last 45 minutes to one hour and cost $21 for adults, $10 for youth ages 5-12, $19 for seniors and free for children under 5 and locals with ID.
 Tickets are cheaper if purchased in advance online rather than at the house.
-No photos are allowed inside of the house.
+Get your Harry S. Truman Little White House Admission before you go.
+No photos are allowed inside the house.

 My visit to the Truman Little White House was hosted by the Florida Keys Tourism Council, but all opinions are my own.